SzczurekYT/Better-Dart/Dynamic Runtime Code Loading/example/app/README.md

 # App
-This is an "app", that is meant to dynamically load and use the code provided in separate modules.
+This is the app, will dynamically load and use the code provided in separate modules.